Code-Institute-Submissions/project-2-thetwelvegates/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment

+This site is hosted on Github Pages and directly deployed from the master branch.
+A repository was firstly created using github and commits were pushed to the master branch.
+Materials are pushed to the GitHub repository with git add, git commit, and git push.
+Eventually, the deployed site will be updated automatically upon any new commits.

+The landing page of the site is named index.html.
+There are 2 folders, namely CSS and Img to place the css stylesheet and images on the website respectively.

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).